xianjiuqi/savn_online/README.md

 ```

 ### Evaluate Pretrained SAVN
-We adopted the following instructions from[SAVN](https://github.com/allenai/savn), the repo we base our work on.
+We adopted the following instructions from [SAVN](https://github.com/allenai/savn), the repo we base our work on.
 ```
 python main.py --eval \
     --test_or_val test \